 They assumed that seniors would be the logical audience.
 That was a big mistake as they learned from a couple test screenings.
 They were surprised to learn that most seniors didn’t care about documentaries, Senior Olympics, or fitness.
 In one experiment they discovered that senior athletes expected to see exercise videos!

 But in another experiment, they hit the jackpot audience — nonprofits and businesses that deal with senior health.
 These included senior health companies, senior centers and retirement centers.
 Not only did these administrators love the film.
 They wanted to buy it.
 Always test your niche.
 The real audience may surprise you.

 2. Invest in direct documentary distribution

 Even though Christopher and Keith had a Netflix deal, iTunes/Amazon distribution, and a PBS broadcast, the vast majority of their film’s income was from direct sales on their own website.
 They set up a simple store using Shopify.
 They also created a range of products including educational licenses, consumer DVD and merchandise.
 They worked hard to drive traffic to their site.
 And when someone buys their film, automatic emails ask them to tell their friends about the film.
-Their website sold over $300,000 which was more than ten times more than they got from all their conventional documentary distribution incomes.
+Their now defunct website sold over $300,000 which was more than ten times more than they got from all their conventional documentary distribution incomes.

 3. Local screenings can be profitable

 Showing your film to local groups is a good way to spread the word and generate good will, but the trick is to make a profit at it.
 Christopher and Keith created a “screening kit” which included the DVD, discussion guide, postcards, posters and a cheap giveaway.
 This sold for $149.
 It was designed to offer a host everything they needed to organize a successful screening at a senior center, retirement home or senior health company.
 Over two years this screening kit brought in over $250,000.